mspnp/performance-optimization/NoCaching.md

 - It is easier to write code that reads and writes data directly to a data store.

-- There is a perception that users always demand to be presented with the most recent data, and caching  may lead to them being presented with out-of-date information.
+- There is a perception that users always demand to see the most recent data, and caching  may lead to them being presented with out-of-date information.

 - There is a concern over the overhead of maintaining the accuracy and freshness of cached data and the coding complications that this might entail.

 - Direct access to data might form part of an on-premises system where network latency is not an issue, the system runs on expensive high-performance hardware, and caching is not considered.
 If this system is migrated to the cloud network latency is increased, and it is typically hosted on commodity hardware in a remote datacenter.
 An explicit decision needs to be made to explore the possible performance benefits of caching.

 - A lack of awareness that caching is a possibility in a given scenario.
-A common example concerns the use of etags when implementing a web API.
-This scenario is described further in the section [How to correct the problem](#HowToCorrectTheProblem) later in this pattern
+A common example concerns the use of ETags when implementing a web API.

 - The benefits (and sometimes the drawbacks) of using a cache are misunderstood.